The intelligence layer for your AI API stack

 Provider dashboards show a number. onWatch shows the context, history, and projections behind it.

-Detects when quotas reset across all providers — Anthropic's 5-hour and 7-day windows, Synthetic's subscription cycles, Z.ai's daily token budget.
-Logs peak usage and total delta per cycle.
+Time-series charts with 1h-30d ranges for every provider.
+Automatic reset cycle detection for Anthropic's 5-hour and 7-day windows, Synthetic's subscription cycles, and Z.ai's daily budget.
+Logs peak usage and delta per cycle.

 Live countdowns & projections